Why Did Hitler Invade the Soviet Union During WW2

 Hitler’s Many Bad Decisions

+It is worth it to go through the biography of Adolf Hitler to understand the thoughts and ideas he had.
 Many people like to put the blame on Hitler and his various decisions during the war.
 His insistence on capturing and holding Stalingrad despite the precarious position of the German Sixth Army, redirecting Army Group A to capture the oil fields in the Caucasus instead of concentrating on capturing Stalingrad, and his actions in Moscow are some of them.

 It is very easy to comment on things after we know the final outcome, but during the fog of war not much information is made available to the generals making vital decisions.
 Before the invasion of the Soviet Union, the German intelligence had severely underestimated the strength of the Soviet Red Army.
 In Stalingrad, Field Marshal Von Manstein had asked Hitler to stop the German Sixth Army from attempting to break out.
 He promised that he could help them break out given some time.
 This request was denied.